Chintu Ka Birthday: Plot

 Meanwhile, because of this chaos, they forget about the cake and it gets charred in the oven.
 The family is almost in tears to see the cake however, Madan gives them hope and requests his wife Sudha to make another cake with whatever they have.
 Sudha then starts making a cake out of cookies.

 Later, Chintu recalls about the Jihadi CDs Waheed had given him and attempts to hide them before Reed discovers it.
 However, Reed catches him and gets furious.
 He thinks that the entire family is aiding terrorists and starts thrashing Madan.
 Louis arrives and tries to calm down Reed.
-He tells Madan to not to hide anything from them for the sake of his family.
+He tells Madan not to hide anything from them for the sake of his family.
 Here, Reed tears down the whole house for any more evidence but, he is left more furious because he is not able to find anything.
 Louis guesses that Waheed is the culprit by the look on his face but, he waits for Madan to say something.
 Later Madan gets a call from his father & broken down when his father tells him that despite meeting a very senior politician his efforts to evacuate them from Iraq turned futile.

 After sometime when things are calm, he strikes a conversation with the soldiers.
 He tells them that he understands that they are not bad people and are just doing their job, but they should give them 10 minutes to celebrate the birthday and he would calmly come with them.
 Louis dissuades Madan from becoming a sacrificial lamb and urges him to tell them the truth but Madan still refuses.
 Both of them finally agree for the birthday party and the family starts gearing up for the cake cutting ceremony.
 Madan receives a call from Mehdi who warns him not to go with the American soldiers because he would never be able to return but, Madan is unwavering.

 Chintu's family celebrates a very emotional birthday, while Reed reflects deeply on his actions.
 As they are about to leave, Reed drops the plan of taking Madan with them and both of them leave.
-Waheed apologies to Madan and he quickly forgives him.
+Waheed apologizes to Madan and he quickly forgives him.